awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 # Using a ServiceNow data source<a name="data-source-servicenow"></a>

-Amazon Kendra can connect to your ServiceNow instance to index your knowledge bases and a service catalog\.
-For a walk\-through of how to use ServiceNow in the console, see [Getting started with a ServiceNow data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-servicenow.html)\.

-When you use Amazon Kendra to index a ServiceNow instance, you can choose to index public knowledge bases and public service catalogs, or you can use a query to index specific knowledge bases, including private ones\.
-You can connect to a ServiceNow instance using basic authentication and a ServiceNow administrative user, or you can use an OAuth 2\.0 token and a user with read permission on instance tables\.

-For public knowledge bases in your ServiceNow instance, Amazon Kendra indexes only public articles\.
-A public knowledge base must have the public role under **Can Read**, and **Cannot Read** must be null or not set\.
+You can use your ServiceNow instance as a data source for Amazon Kendra\.
+To use ServiceNow in the console, go to the [Amazon Kendra console](https://console.aws.amazon.com/kendra/), select your index and then select **Data sources** from the navigation menu to add ServiceNow\.

+When you connect to ServiceNow to index your documents, you specify the host of your ServiceNow instance URL\.
+For example, if the URL of the instance is *https://your\-domain\.service\-now\.com*, the host is *your\-domain\.service\-now\.com*\.
+You also specify the instance version that the ServiceNow host is running—whether the host is running the `LONDON` instance version or `OTHERS`\.
+You can specify regular expression patterns to include or exclude specific attachments of ServiceNow catalogs and knowledge articles\.

+You must create an index before you create the ServiceNow data source\.
+For more information, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
+You provide the ID of the index when you create the data source\.

+To connect to ServiceNow, you specify the connection and other information in the console or by using the [ServiceNowConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ServiceNowConfiguration.html) object\.
+You provide the ServiceNow host and instance version for the host\.

+Before you can index your documents from your ServiceNow instance, you must use a user name and password with administrative permissions for the ServiceNow instance\.

+You also must provide the Amazon Resource Name \(ARN\) of an IAM role that gives permission to access your ServiceNow instance\.
+You provide the ARN of an IAM role using the [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html) API\.
+For more information on permissions, see [IAM roles for ServiceNow data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

+Amazon Kendra requires authentication credentials to access your ServiceNow instance\.
+See [Authentication](#servicenow-authentication)\.

+Amazon Kendra currently doesn't support user context filtering for ServiceNow data sources\.
+User context filtering limits search results to users based on their authorized access to documents\.

+You also can add the following optional information:
++ Whether to index knowledge articles and service catalogs, or both of these\.
+You must also provide the name of the ServiceNow field that contains the document body\.
++ Whether to index attachments to knowledge articles and catalog items\.
++ Whether to use a ServiceNow query that selects documents from one or more knowledge bases\.
+The knowledge bases can be public or private\.
+For more information, see [Specifying documents to index with a query](https://docs.aws.amazon.com/kendra/latest/dg/servicenow-query.html)\.
++ Inclusion or exclusion pattern: If you specify an inclusion pattern, any attachment of catalogs or knowledge articles with a name or type that doesn't match the pattern isn't indexed\.
+If you specify an inclusion and exclusion pattern, attachments that match the exclusion pattern are not indexed even if they match the inclusion pattern\.
++ Field mappings that map your ServiceNow catalog and knowledge article fields to Amazon Kendra index fields\.
+For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.

 ## Authentication<a name="servicenow-authentication"></a>

 There are two forms of authentication that you can use with ServiceNow\.
 The first, basic authentication, enables Amazon Kendra to connect to the ServiceNow instance using a user name and password\.
 The user must have administrative permissions to the ServiceNow instance\.

-The second, OAuth, uses a token that follows the OAuth 2\.0 authentication specification to identify Amazon Kendra and a user name and password\.
+The second, OAuth, uses the OAuth 2\.0 authentication specification to identify Amazon Kendra and a user name and password\.
 The user name and password must provide access to the ServiceNow knowledge base and service catalog\.

 ### Basic authentication<a name="servicenow-auth-basic"></a>

 When you use basic authentication, you provide the user name and password of an administrative user of your ServiceNow instance\.
 Amazon Kendra uses these credentials to connect to ServiceNow\.

-The user name and password for the ServiceNow instance must be stored in an AWS Secrets Manager secret\.
-If you use the Amazon Kendra console, you can enter the ServiceNow credentials there to create a new secret, or you can choose an existing secret\.
-If you use the Amazon Kendra API, you must provide the Amazon Resource Name \(ARN\) of an existing secret that contains your ServiceNow user name and password\.
+You store your user name and password in an AWS Secrets Manager secret\.
+If you are using the Amazon Kendra console to create your data source, you can create the secret while creating the data source\.
+Or you can use an existing Secrets Manager secret\.
+If you are using the API to create your data source, you must provide the Amazon Resource Name \(ARN\) of an existing secret\.

-The secret must contain the username and password of the ServiceNow account that you want Amazon Kendra to use to access ServiceNow\.
-The following is the minimum JSON structure that must be stored in the secret\.
+The basic credentials are stored as a JSON string in the Secrets Manager secret\.

 ```
 {